simas2024/jigsaw-genius/README.md

 ## Installation

-Installation instructions for a Python virtual environment, tested on the macOS platform using a Python 3.12 installation with brew.
+Installation instructions for a Python virtual environment, tested on the macOS AS platform using a Python 3.12 installation with brew.

     /opt/homebrew/bin/python3 --version
     Python 3.12.3